jerradpatch/notes/README.md

 # notes
-random collection of best java-script programming practices learned from experience
+random collection of best programming practices learned from experience.
+Mostly related to javascript.

 # MVC